Help Wanted

 Donations

 As a not-for-profit enterprise without any discretionary state funds for research, the OAS often encounters wonderful opportunities that can't be pursued in the course of our normal work.
 For larger research projects we can apply for grant funds from foundations or agencies, but that solution isn't quick enough or cost effective for smaller or urgent opportunities.
 For these projects, we also depend on the Friends of Archaeology, a private support group of the Museum of New Mexico Foundation, and donations from other institutions and individuals.
-To make a contribution, contact our director, Eric Blinman, at (505) 476-4404 or eric.blinman@dca.nm.gov; or go to www.museumfoundation.org/give.
+To make a contribution, contact Lauren Paige at the Museum of New Mexico Foundation at (505) 982-2282 or lauren@museumfoundation.org; or go to www.museumfoundation.org/support-archaeology.

 Join the Friends of Archaeology